faurandrada/assignments/README.md

-Repo for the Programming Techniques course
+Repo for the Programming Techniques laboratory